lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 The `Gemfile.lock` file is a generated file by Bundler.
 Normally you would want it to have in your repository, because it makes the build process faster.
-In a normal case TravisCI is able to deal with this file without any problem.
+In a normal case Travis CI is able to deal with this file without any problem.
-However, if you are working on a Windows machine with Ruby for Windows, the generated file seems to contain information TravisCI is unable to read properly and therefore fails during the build process.
+However, if you are working on a Windows machine with Ruby for Windows, the generated file seems to contain information Travis CI is unable to read properly and therefore fails during the build process.
-With no `Gemfile.lock` in your repository apparent TravisCI will generate one by itself based on your `Gemfile`.
+With no `Gemfile.lock` in your repository apparent Travis CI will generate one by itself based on your `Gemfile`.

 Now you can follow step five and six on [this](https://docs.travis-ci.com/user/tutorial) site.
-Commit and push your changes to your release branch and watch on your TravisCI [dashboard](https://travis-ci.com/) if TravisCI is building your changes successfully on your master branch.
+Commit and push your changes to your release branch and watch on your Travis CI [dashboard](https://travis-ci.com/) if Travis CI is building your changes successfully on your master branch.
 Any errors will be written in the job log, so read through it if your build fails.
-If TravisCI was successful, you should be able to visit your newly built blog online!
+If Travis CI was successful, you should be able to visit your newly built blog online!

 ## Add a custom theme!
-If you successfully built your blog with the help of TravisCI, nothing can hinder you anymore from customizing your blog in any way you want to!
+If you successfully built your blog with the help of Travis CI, nothing can hinder you anymore from customizing your blog in any way you want to!
 Firstly it's important to know there are two ways to use a Jekyll theme: as a gem-based theme or a regular file-based theme.

 You can add a gem-based theme like a normal gem to your Jekyll site.